Surace Water Flooding

 - Visit the Environment Agency's FloodsDestroy website for advice before, during and after a flood;

-- Download and keep a copy of the flooding leaflet produced by the Environment Agency and Public Health England which provides advice on planning for flooding before it happens, what to do during a flood and recovering and cleaning up after a flood;
+- Download and keep a copy of the flooding leaflet produced by the Environment Agency and UK Health Security Agency which provides advice on planning for flooding before it happens, what to do during a flood and recovering and cleaning up after a flood;

 - For small and medium sized businesses, download and keep a copy of 'Weathering the Storm', a practical guide for businesses in Merseyside;

-- Put together your Emergency Grab Bag and prepare your Household Emergency Plan; include the locations of your water, gas and electricity in case you have to turn these off;
+- Prepare an Emergency Grab Bag and Household Emergency Plan; include the locations of your water, gas and electricity in case you have to turn these off;

 - Have adequate insurance and understand what to expect from your insurer if you are flooded;